ZHEAISNSAABN/CustomizeGPTResponses/README.md

-Below is a concise, repository-ready description you can include in your `README.md` file on GitHub.

----

 # Configure and Use OpenAI’s **Create GPT** for .NET Best Practices

 This repository provides a comprehensive guide on how to configure and customize OpenAI’s **Create GPT** feature to align with your team’s .NET coding standards and architectural principles.
 By following the included steps and examples, you can ensure the model consistently produces high-quality, maintainable, and scalable .NET code.